The Insider's Guide to Buying Property in Panama

 Citizens of the USA, Canada, UK, EU and many countries in the Caribbean and Latin America are permitted to visit Panama without a visa for up to 180 days.

 How do I become a resident of Panama?

-Panama encourages retirees and financially self-sufficient foreign citizens to move to the country and retire in Panama and offers a range of routes to residency, including:
+Panama actively encourages financially self-sufficient foreign citizens to move to the country and retire in Panama and offers a range of routes to residency, including:

 - Friendly Nations Visa: Citizens of over 50 friendly nations (including the USA, Canada, UK and EU) who would like to relocate to Panama and can demonstrate economic activity in Panama (such as establishing or purchasing a corporation and making a relatively small deposit in a bank account of at least $5,000) may qualify for the Friendly Nations Visa fast track permanent residency program.
 This program allows successful applicants to become resident in Panama but does not include a requirement to live in Panama.

 - Retirement Visa (Panama Pensionado Visa): Retired individuals who can demonstrate a pension income guaranteed for life of at least $1,000 per month from a governmental or private source ($750 per month in the case of those who have purchased a property in Panama with a minimum value of $100,000) are eligible to apply for the Pensionado visa program.
 This program offers a range of benefits including discounts on entertainment, restaurants, medical care, airfares and utility bills.

 How do I become a citizen of Panama?